-Numbe d Grade Crossing Identification r: Location: any tracks are present?
-1 re the times of the scheduled t - What ty ypes of trains use the track?
-Passenger Freight (Commuter What a re the travel speeds of the sch eduled trains?
+Railroad Grade Crossing Identification Number: Location: How many tracks are present?
+What are the times of the scheduled trains?
+What types of trains use the track?
+Freight Commuter What are the travel speeds of the scheduled trains?
 Yes No a.
-Are the regulatory signs (cro ssbucks) clearly visi ble? b.
-Are there regulatory devices (lights/gates/bells) present?
-C. Are there any unique charact controls? teristics to the oper ation of the crossing What are they? d.
-When stopped approximatel is there an unobstructed sigh both directions? • e.
-Is there at least enough roon railroad track for the largest on the train's right-of-way? f.
-Are there any roadway desig operation of a school bus at What are they?
+Are the regulatory signs (crossbucks) clearly visible? b.
+Are there regulatory devices (lights/gates/bells) present? c.
+Are there any unique characteristics to the operation of the crossing controls?
+What are they? d.
+When stopped approximately 15 feet from the nearest railroad track, is there an unobstructed sight distance of approximately 1,000 feet in both directions? e.
+Is there at least enough room on the other side of the furthest railroad track for the largest school bus to stop without encroaching on the train's right-of-way? f.
+Are there any roadway design features that could affect the safe operation of a school bus at the railroad crossing?

+What are they?